 - Then add in the ground beef and cook it until it is cooked through.

 - Add in the tomato sauce, some salt, pepper, and sugar.
 Simmer for a little bit until thickened.
 (We want it thickish because you need to be able to mold the rice around it.)
-Add in the green beans and cook those until warm.
+Add in the green peas and cook those until warm.
 Then let the sauce cool.

 - Whisk the eggs in a small bowl, measure out your breadcrumbs, and get everything ready to form the rice balls.